Storm death toll rises as wind, rain batters northern Europe

 The storm brought trains to a standstill across much of the country, and services had not fully resumed by Monday evening.

-Fifty flights at Amsterdam's Schiphol airport were cancelled and Rotterdam Port, Europe's busiest, said incoming and outgoing vessels were delayed.
+Fifty flights at Amsterdam's Schiphol airport were canceled and Rotterdam Port, Europe's busiest, said incoming and outgoing vessels were delayed.

 Winds topping 100 kph struck the north and northwest of the country felling trees, whipping up seas and cutting power supplies to around 75,000 homes, according to the ERDF electricity distribution company.